Last Updated on

 I find probiotics especially helpful when stomach or intestinal sicknesses are floating around school.
 I have seen that even if the probiotics don’t prevent illness, they can help kids get over the stomach problems faster.

-These are just a couple of items that have helped our family stay healthier recently.
+These are just a couple of items that have helped in keeping kids healthy in our household.
 Both of these products have a strong basis in research and that is why I feel good using them and recommending them.